-“VA rate pricing is very competitive, allows for as little as no money down if purchasing a home within VA county loan limits, and no private mortgage insurance considerations if putting less than 20 percent down,” said Military Spouse and Loan Officer at NBKC Bank Amy Stuhr Paterson.
+“VA rate pricing is very competitive, allows for as little as no money down if purchasing a home within VA county loan limits, and no private mortgage insurance considerations if putting less than 20% down,” said Amy Stuhr Paterson, a military spouse and a loan officer at NBKC Bank.

 5. Discounts on Clothes and Shoes

 Military members can save money on clothes when they shop at certain retailers.
-For example, Champion and Hanes offer up to 20 percent off to members of the military community.
+For example, Champion offers an additional 10% off to members of the military community.